Hawke’s Bay a celebration of light and fire for Matariki long weekend - NZ Herald

 Light also shines through in artistic expression, with a special Matariki exhibit at Arts Inc Heretaunga that runs until July 22.

-The exhibition features artwork from students of Toimairangi, Te Wananga o Aotearoa and artists of the Iwi Toi Kahuhungu Artist Collective have showcased the significance of the stars that make up the Matariki constellation.
+The exhibition features artwork from students of Toimairangi, Te Wananga o Aotearoa and artists of the Iwi Toi Kahungunu Artist Collective have showcased the significance of the stars that make up the Matariki cluster.

 Celebrations don’t stop after this weekend, either.